-So-called "annual" lobelia is a widely grown plant that belongs to the Campanulaceae (or "bellflower") family.
+Lobelia is a tender perennial widely grown as an annual plant in most USDA zones.
+This colorful plant belongs to the Campanulaceae (or "bellflower") family.
 This makes it a relative of such landscape plants as:

 - Canterbury bells (Campanula medium)